 Following the premature death of her father King George VI on 6 February 1952, Princess Elizabeth ascended the throne while abroad in Kenya with her husband Prince Philip.

 In 1954 Queen Elizabeth and her husband Prince Philip made their first tour of Australia.
 She was the first reigning monarch to visit.
-Crowds gathered throughout her extensive two-month tour, and it was estimated that more than seven million Australians, or approximately 70 percent of the population turned out to see the young Queen.
+Crowds gathered throughout her extensive 2-month tour, and it was estimated that more than 7 million Australians, or approximately 70 per cent of the population, turned out to see the young Queen.

 This tour was recorded in the documentary The Queen in Australia (1954), the first feature documentary made in colour in Australia.
 Her interest and commitment to Australia was shown through 15 subsequent visits, her last in 2011.
 These royal tours, and those undertaken by her children and grandchildren, have been captured on home movies, newsreels, radio and television news broadcasts, and full-length feature films.

 While the Queen’s life was filled with celebrations, most recently her Platinum Jubilee, her reign was not without its challenges.
-She referred to 1992 as her Annus Horribilis, a year marked by the dissolution of three of her children’s marriages, together with the devastating fire which destroyed part of Windsor Castle.
-The Queen witnessed some of the 20th and 21st century’s biggest moments in her 96 years: wars and conflict, changing political leaders, and most recently the COVID-19 pandemic.
+She referred to 1992 as her Annus Horribilis, a year marked by the dissolution of 3 of her children’s marriages, together with the devastating fire which destroyed part of Windsor Castle.
+The Queen witnessed some of the 20th and 21st century’s biggest moments in her 96 years: wars and conflict, changing political leaders and, most recently, the COVID-19 pandemic.